-All students entering grades Preschool, Pre K, K, 4,and 7 are required by law to have a physical examination form with age appropriate immunizations documented by the physician on file in the Health Office.
+All students entering grades Preschool, Pre K, K, 4 and 7 are required by law to have a physical examination form with age appropriate immunizations documented by the physician on file in the Health Office.
 Additionally, any new or transferring students must provide this documentation as well.
 It is important that any required physical examination forms be submitted as soon as possible, when requested.
 All students in Massachusetts are required to have specific immunizations.
 Students must be immunized against several diseases.
-Please see school nurse for list of requirements.
-Massachusetts General Law and Canton Board of Health Policy mandates exclusion from school for students who are not in compliance with their immunizations
+Please see the school nurse for a list of requirements.
+You may email physical exams to Stephanie.Curran@sjscanton.org or please add to your child’s registration packet.

 Keep your child home if he/she has: